- minimizes or eliminates estate taxes

 The Living Trust is also known as a Revocable, Inter Vivos Trust because it is effective during your lifetime ("inter vivos") as opposed to becoming effective after death.
 The word Revocable means that the Trust can be revoked or changed during your lifetime.
 In other words, you can change your mind about what property you put into the Trust, and who gets the benefit of the Trust assets during your lifetime, and upon your death.

-We can prepare your Living Trust so that it does become an Irrevocable Trust upon your death.
+I can prepare your Living Trust so that it does become an Irrevocable Trust upon your death.
 That way:

 - estate tax plans that we prepare for your estate are carried out.